Posted on

 This is a gripping tale of love & redemption, mystery & magic, set mid-twentieth century (’50s-70’s) on the West Texas high plains:

-During a brutal dust storm, Corky Wunderlich, a young cowboy, discovers a mysterious naked woman in an old farmworker’s church.
+During a brutal dust storm, Corky Braun, a young cowboy, discovers a mysterious naked woman in an old farmworker’s church.
 With no recollection of her past, Corky gives her the name Mari and a new home and family in the Texas Panhandle.

 “There will be no more sadness.”